 Fusion Spoon and Eco Pond

 Located beside Clusia Cove is Fusion Spoon.
 This eatery offers a range of local options, pizzas and drinks like bubble milk tea.
-It is the only dining restaurant at Jurong Lake Gardens.

 This huge field next to the North Car Park is an event space.
 During the Mid-Autumn Festival, you can often find lanterns on display at Lakeside Field.